 Since the beginning of humankind, it has always been evident that each individual is born with unique strengths and weaknesses.
 Those traits can manifest in a broad range of forms, including the physical, cognitive, and emotional.
 In school, for example, there are those who are strong in subjects such as mathematics, physics, chemistry, and biology, while others are strong in subjects dealing with social sciences, humanities, and language.
+Seb Academy inspiring young individuals to channel the competitive streak in them to develop their non-academic potential to the fullest in secondary and tertiary education.
 Some who are naturally strong in certain areas may be comparatively weak in other areas.

 Given the technological world that we live in now, an individual who has trouble grasping complex math might be at a disadvantage when it comes to obtaining lucrative jobs in certain industries.